touchHLE/touchHLE/BUILDING.md

 ### Android

-All the general prerequisites apply for Android, and we recommend trying to build for another OS first, then move onto Android later.
+All the general prerequisites apply for Android, and we recommend trying to build for another OS first.

 You need three additional things for Android: